autumn-mck/site-astro/src/content/markdownPosts/blog/2025/posiwid/index.md

 ---

 John O'Dowd (Sinn Féin) responded to say "Sinn Féin will continue to lobby the Health Minister requesting detail on how his department intends to address this issue."
-So it seems that Sinn Féin are blaming the UUP for not doing anything, while the UUP blame Sinn Féin for not providing funding to do anything.
+So it seems that Sinn Féin are blaming the UUP for not doing anything, while the UUP blame Sinn Féin for not providing funding to do anything. (at times it very much seems to me as if the whole political system of Northern Ireland is designed to not function at all)

 ---

-3 months later, Jonathan Buckley (DUP) and Diane Dodds (DUP) have not yet responded.
+5 months later, Jonathan Buckley (DUP) and Diane Dodds (DUP) have not yet responded.

 ## There are oases

-We continue to fight, as we always have.
+We continue to fight and survive, as we always have.

-We don't need somebody else's approval to exist.
+You don't need somebody else's approval to exist.

 Community is more important than ever.
 Be kind, and support each other.